mind-inria/mri-nufft/docs/nufft.rst

  The NUFFT Operator
 ====================

-This document gives a general overview of the Non-Uniform Fast fourier transform (NUFFT), and its application in MRI.
+This document gives a general overview of the Non-Uniform Fast fourier transform (NUFFT), and its application to MRI.

 The Non-Uniform Discrete Fourier Transform